 To help with this we have an inspection.
 And in it we will include all those things we find that do not comply with standards.
 We photograph the things that are not finished.
 We put them in the report.
-It can be what we have mentioned, but it can also include scratches, chips, and obviously defective tradesmanship.
+It can be what we have mentioned, but it can also include minor scratches, chips, and obviously defective tradesmanship.

 A general easy to understand rule for the builder would be, what would he think if he was the client?
 Would he accept that work for his own home?
 Honest people understand this.
 And that is most of us.
 After all, it is your expectation.
 But it is also good to put in the contract what to do with minor defects.

-Even if you are being seen through the property by a representative of the builder, most understand as they are people too, and they all want nice homes to live in.
+Even if you are being seen through the property by a representative of the builder, most understand this as they are people too, and they all want nice homes to live in.

 Note that most builders are generally good.
 It is not easy to get that license.
 Some will have a rule, just keep the client happy and give them what they want.
 For some, reputation is important – and it should be.
 Some however will be tighter.
 Some might also be going bankrupt.
-You just do not know.
+You just may not know.